joshualutkemuller/risk_modeling/README.md

 ### Optimizing an S&P 500 universe

 To spin up the full pipeline with the current S&P 500 constituents, leverage the helper utilities exposed at the package root.
-They source the ticker list via Yahoo Finance and stream historical prices into the workflow automatically:
+They scrape the official Wikipedia constituents table to build the ticker universe and then stream historical prices from Yahoo Finance into the workflow automatically (an internet connection is required for both steps):

 ```python
 from agentic_quant import run_sp500_workflow